bhufford/alpha_blog/README.md

 - Once yarn is installed, run the following command: yarn add bootstrap@4.4.1 jquery popper.js

-- Navigate to localhost:3000 and enjoy!
+- Start your rails server, navigate to localhost:3000 and enjoy!